 A distribution box ensures that electrical supply is distributed in the building, also known as a distribution board, panel board, breaker panel, or electric panel.
 It is the central electrical supply system of any building or property.
 As a component of an electrical system: it divides electrical power into subsidiary circuits and provides a protective fuse or circuit breaker for each circuit.

 A distribution box houses all the contact breakers, earth leakage units, doorbells, and timers.
 The electrical power supply comes from the network to the building through the main feeding cable.
 The cable is connected to the distribution board and the power is distributed through the breakers in the secondary circuits (lights and plugs).

-The basic structure or technical aspects of electrical distribution boards vary based on the country and requirements.
+The basic structure and technical aspects of electrical distribution boards vary according to places and requirements.
 A typical electrical distribution box will include a bus bar, fuse links, switches, bypass equipment, and residual current detector (RSD.).
-At a broad-level these components will create:
+At a broad level these components will aid in:

 – Residential electrical installation